BaksiLi/AlfredWorkflows/README.md

 # AlfredWorkflows
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository curates my own workflow creations for [Alfred](https://www.alfredapp.com).
+This is a growing repository which curates my own workflow creations for [Alfred](https://www.alfredapp.com).
 Most of them are Terminal friendly.
 <sub>For Chinese version of this page, see [漢語版](https://github.com/BaksiLi/AlfredWorkflows/blob/master/README_CN.md).</sub>
 ## Menu
 - [Should-I-do-it](https://github.com/BaksiLi/AlfredWorkflows/tree/master/Index/should_i_do_it): A workflow aimed to solve probably the biggest philosophical question in dailylife: should I do it?